 Dog Biscuit Treat Ingredient Options and Purposes

-To help understand common ingredients and the roles they play in treat recipes, here is an introduction to the key elements of making biscuit-style homemade baked dog treats.
-See our post on choosing ingredients for homemade dog treats for more detailed information, ideas, and options.
+To help understand common ingredients and the roles they play in treat recipes, here’s an intro to the key ingredient for making biscuit-style homemade baked dog treats.
+See our post on choosing ingredients for homemade dog treats for more detailed information.

 No matter what the recipe combination, baked biscuit treats almost always include some sort of flour or equivalent to provide structure.
 If this added carb content doesn’t suit your personal feeding plan, consider some of the alternative types of homemade dog treats instead.
-There are lots of options and many of those can be made without flour.
-They’re also easier to customise than biscuit recipes.
+There are lots of different treat options, and many can be made without flour.
+They’re often also easier to customise than biscuit recipes.

-Although our dogs have never shown an intolerance to wheat or gluten, I use brown rice flour as my preferred flour, and occasionally oats, oat flour, coconut flour, and others for special purposes.
-Rice flour is gluten-free and creates a good working texture for handling and shaping treat dough.
+Although our dogs have never shown an intolerance to wheat or gluten, brown rice flour is my preferred flour for making homemade dog biscuits.
+I occasionally use oats, oat flour, coconut flour, and others for special purposes.
+Rice flour is gluten-free.
+In the right combos, it creates a good working dough texture for handling and shaping into decorated dog biscuits.
 I also like that less rice flour is needed in a dough mixture compared to many of the other options, which means each treat has more “good stuff” and less carb loaded flour.
-Although I like to use brown rice flour in my treat dough, I still keep some white rice flour on hand for use when rolling.
+Although I like using brown rice flour in treat doughs, I prefer white rice flour for dusting when rolling.
 It’s smoother than my preferred brown rice flour, which is locally milled and somewhat coarse.

 Binders help to hold the treat together and give structure.
 Eggs are commonly used; however, ground flax, chia seed, gelatin powder, and many flavoursome liquids and purees can also act as binders in addition to adding scent, taste, and value, as noted below.
+Without binders, the treats will crumble when the moisture is baked and/or dehydrated out of the dough.
 Most gluten-free flours need extra binding support for a workable dough during prep and structure after baking.

 Doggone Delicious Add-Ins:

-The ingredients that add scent, flavour, and nutrition are key to making an appealing and healthy treat.
-There are many options for baked treats, including cooked meat, cooked or tinned fish, dairy, broth or stock, nut butters, fruits, vegetables, herbs, spices, or anything yummy and dog-safe.
-Ingredients can be finely pureed or used as chunky add-ins depending on the type of treat and your preferences.
+Ingredients that add scent, flavour, and nutrition are key to making an appealing and healthy dog treat.
+There are many options for baked dog treats, including cooked meat, cooked or tinned fish, dairy, broth or stock, nut butters, fruits, vegetables, herbs, spices, and more.
+Anything yummy and dog-safe is fair game in our experimental dog treat kitchen.
+Ingredients can be pureed or used as chunky add-ins depending on the type of treat and your preferences.

-When using prepared foods as treat ingredients, check the ingredients and nutritional content labels to ensure their ingredients are suitable and safe for use in dog treats.
+When using prepared foods as treat ingredients, check their ingredients and nutritional content labels.
+It’s important to ensure their ingredients are suitable and safe for use in dog treats.
 Avoid unnecessary added sugars and salt, and be vigilant for dangerous ingredients such as the artificial sweetener xylitol, which is particularly dangerous for dogs.

-Depending on the moisture content of your binders and add-ins, you may need to use some additional liquid for a good workable dough consistency, but it is important to balance moisture and flour with sufficient binding to avoid crumbly baked treats (see troubleshooting below).
+Depending on the moisture content of your binders and add-ins, you might need to use some additional liquid to mix a good workable dough consistency.
+As noted above in the binding section, bear in mind that it’s important to balance moisture and flour with sufficient binding to avoid crumbly baked treats.
+Having problems?
+See the troubleshooting section below for some of the common issues.

 Additional Fats and Oils:

-As noted in our post about choosing and using dog treat ingredients, many of treat ingredients already contain fats.
+As noted in our post about choosing and using dog treat ingredients, many dog treat ingredients already contain some fats.
 I try to avoid adding extra oils and fats to homemade treats, where possible.
 Generally, it’s just the base ingredients.
 I’d rather slide in an extra yummy and nutritious fatty add-in instead.
+Peanut butter?
+Yes, please!
+Homemade stock?
+Doggone delish!
 In baked biscuits where the base ingredients are a little lacking in fats, a touch of olive oil, butter, or other oil may occasionally be used.

 Baking Homemade Dog Biscuit Treats

 Baking times and temperatures will vary with recipe, shape, and size.
 I’ll talk about tinting, shaping, and decorating homemade baked dog treats in the next post of mini-series.
-My personal preference is to lightly bake treats and then either enjoy them as soft cookie-style treats or dehydrate after baking as a crunchier treat.
-Baked treats can be left in the cooling oven for a slightly crisper texture or placed in a dehydrator (fresh from the oven or later) and further dried.
+My personal preference is to lightly bake treats.
+The dogs can enjoy them as soft cookie-style treats but most often, I dehydrate them after baking into a crunchier treat.
+Baked treats can be left in the cooling oven for a slightly crisper texture or placed in a food dehydrator (affiliate link) and further dried.
 Totally optional, of course!

-We walk you through ingredients, options, and the steps above in the individual posts for all of our baked biscuit and cookie dog treat recipes.
+Sound a bit tricky?
+Don’t worry, furfriends.
+Baking homemade dog treats is easy and fun.
+We walk you through ingredients, options, instructions, and the steps above in the individual posts for all of our baked biscuit and cookie dog treat recipes.

 Shelf Life and Storage